The Doctor of Education is designed for education professionals who want to further their knowledge and understanding in specific areas of education.

 Essential requirements for admission

-A candidate for the degree of Doctor of Education must comply with the Research and Professional Doctorate Degree Regulations.
+A candidate for the degree of Doctor of Education must comply with the Higher Degree Research Regulations.

 To be eligible for admission to the course, an applicant must have completed:

 - A master degree in education (or equivalent), with a credit average or higher; and